 If you have been on an NHS waiting list for back pain, neck pain, nerve pain, or another musculoskeletal condition, and you are wondering whether there is another option, the answer is yes.
 There is.

 Individual results vary.
 This article describes one patient's experience and is not a guarantee of outcome.
-Osteopathy is not a substitute for medical investigation of serious or unexplained symptoms.
-If you are concerned about your symptoms, always consult your GP.
+As GOsC-registered osteopaths we are primary contact practitioners no GP referral is needed.
+If you have concerns about your symptoms, you can come directly to us or seek advice from your GP.
+We will always refer on where appropriate.